A pregnancy that doesn't show on an ultrasound scan is called a 'pregnancy of unknown location'.

 Your obstetrician and midwives will need to do a series of blood tests.
 This is to find out where your pregnancy is developing.
 The tests check your pregnancy hormone levels and monitor how they are changing.

 They will also need to do ultrasound scans.
+It can take a number of scans before it is clear whether your pregnancy is developing in the womb, or you've had a miscarriage or ectopic pregnancy.
 This can take several weeks, and it can be difficult for you and your partner.

 What to avoid

 You can continue normal activities.
 As this is an upsetting time, you may need time off work.
 Some people prefer the distraction of work.
 Do what you feel able for and what feels right for you.

 - travelling outside of the country until the location of your pregnancy is known